ClimAct2Adapt conference

 If you cannot join us in person, you can access online streaming but only during the plenary sessions.

-The official language of the conference is English; however, simultaneous Hungarian interpretation will be provided for the plenary panel and one of the sessions.
+The official language of the conference is English; however, simultaneous Hungarian interpretation will be provided for the plenary panel.

 There is no registration fee to attend the conference.
 Costs for venue, catering during the conference, and site visit will be covered by the LIFE LOGOS 4 WATERS project.